 People love Halloween for a number of different reasons: candy, costumes, horror films, haunted houses, parties and more.
 If you’re one of the many Americans who count down to this holiday from the beginning of autumn, then you’ll want to make sure you’re in the most spook-tacular part of America on Oct.
 31.

 How your Halloween night will turn out depends on your plans and budget.
-This year, the average U.S. household is expected to spend $86.27 on Halloween expenses, from decorations to treats to costumes.
-Collectively, that’s about $8.8 billion.
-And if you’re counting on getting more free treats in return for your investment, you’ll definitely want to be in a place with the most activities.
+This year, the average U.S. household is expected to spend $102.74 on Halloween expenses, from decorations to treats to costumes.
+Collectively, that’s about $10.1 billion.
+If you’re counting on getting more free treats in return for your investment, you’ll definitely want to be in a place with the most activities.
 Safety is also especially important in the midst of the COVID-19 pandemic, as Halloween gatherings will be a lot less restricted this year compared to last year.

 For fun and interesting facts about the third most popular holiday in America, check out WalletHub’s Halloween Facts: Tricks & Treats By the Numbers infographic.